 To develop and test novel tools of decentralised optimisation and modular designs for enabling scalable smart grid services.
 New insights will be gained and new methods of improving scalability of smart grid services will be established.
 These include the development of new decentralised optimisation algorithms and modular design techniques.

-To develop novel (AI-centred) algorithms and numerical tools to explore smart grid related data for improving macroeconomic models in order to ensure long-term scalability of smart grid services.
+To develop novel algorithms and numerical tools to explore smart grid related data for improving macroeconomic models in order to ensure long-term scalability of smart grid services.
 Universal information models will be proposed for organising large volume of data from various sectors (including power, data, transport and heating) and energy vectors.
-Laboratory tests will be performed to evaluate the proposed information model and AI-centred data analytics tools.
+Laboratory tests will be performed to evaluate the proposed information model and tools.
 New traffic models will then be developed for modelling typical smart grid applications and infrastructures.

 To build joint experimental testbeds using our laboratories for bridging the gap between theoretical and practical developments.
 Aforesaid tools, algorithms, and models will be tested and validated with all practical factors considered.